wil-scott/personal-portfolio/content/info/_index.md

 It wasn't an easy decision - I don't know that career changes ever are - but I realized that I would regret it if I didn't try something that I had a lifelong interest in.

 And that pretty much sealed the deal.
-I charted my exit from the practice of law, started BCIT's CST program, secured a spot in BCIT's Co-op program where I secured a job as an Embedded Software Engineer at Sierra Wireless, and graduated in December 2023.
+I charted my exit from the practice of law, started BCIT's CST program, secured a spot in BCIT's Co-op program through which I worked as an Embedded Software Engineer at Sierra Wireless, and graduated in December 2023.

 Currently, I'm searching for the next opportunity to apply my passion and interest in software development.